mike-cintolo/Video_And_Audio_Collection/README.md

 ### Data Collection and Cleaning

-- Collected over five terabytes of multimedia data from various sources.
+- Collected over four terabytes of multimedia data from various sources.
 - Developed a rigorous naming standard to organize and categorize files.
 - Utilized Python scripts to automate the cleaning and preparation of data.
 - Ensured data quality and consistency by researching and cleaning file names.